DataNinja Spring School 2023

 Spring School Information

-8th to 10th of May 2023, Hybrid Event; A limited number of in-person seats are available, so we encourage you to register early to secure your spot!; Virtual attendees may join up until shortly before the event.
+8th to 10th of May 2023, Hybrid Event; All slots for in-person attendance are already booked out.
+We welcome interested participants to joint virtually.
+Virtual registration remains open until shortly before the event.
 There will be a poster session on 09th of May at 15:00 PM.DataNinja Spring School 2023

 Organizers: Barbara Hammer, Ulrike Kuhl